Prepare Your College Bound Teen

 In this campaign, the NHS and the National Junior Honor Society (NJHS) are encouraging students in middle and high school to look towards their collegiate future.
 The program provides these families awesome resources to build their skills within the 5 pillars of NHS and NJHS.
 Among the advice, I appreciate these the most:

 - Start Early: Boy, did this home for me!
 We have bee talking about college with Caitlin for more than 2 years now.
 No matter what grade your child is in, it is the perfect time to talk college.
 Just open the dialog about what they want to be, where they would want to go and what college looks like to them.

 - Grades Count: We have had some rough patches with Caitlin’s grades.
 It isn’t that she cannot do the work, but she chooses to put it off.
 This has bitten her in the behind more than once!
 Now that we are in the homestretch, she knows how important those grades are.

 - Character Counts: I want Caitlin to be the most authentic person she can be.
 This should shine in every area of her life.
 I want her to be kind, courteous, honest and respectful towards others.
 For the most part, she hits all those points.

 - Give Back: I want my kids to know there is more going on in the world than our four walls.
 We tend to have a bit of tunnel vision when it comes to going about our daily lives.
 We need to remind our kids, and ourselves, there are others who don’t have food or shelter.
 We need to give back to them.

-To see all of the resources available to you through The Honor Your Future Now campaign, just.
+To see all of the resources available to you through The Honor Your Future Now campaign, just hop over to their homepage.
 Sit down with your child, grab some hot chocolate and dig in.
 There is so much you can glean from this.